-1.3.
-Reintroduce fishers in the Olympic recovery area.
+1.3 Reintroduce fishers in the Olympic Recovery Area.

-1.3.1.
-Work with the National Park Service and Olympic National Park to conduct needed environmental analyses for a potential fisher reintroduction into Olympic National Park.
+1.3.1 Work with the National Park Service and Olympic National Park to conduct an evaluation of a proposed fisher reintroduction into Olympic National Park, as outlined by the National Environmental Policy Act (NEPA).

-Follow National Environmental Policy Act guidelines for evaluating a proposed reintroduction of fishers in Olympic National Park.
-Provide stakeholders, including federal, state, and local agencies, tribes, interest groups, trappers, and private citizens opportunities to participate in the evaluation process.
+Follow NEPA guidelines for public disclosure and an evaluation of reasonable alternatives for a proposed reintroduction of fishers in Olympic National Park.
+Provide tribes and stakeholders, including federal, state, and local agencies, interest groups, trappers, and private citizens, opportunities to participate in the evaluation process.

-1.3.2.
-Obtain funding to conduct the reintroduction and monitoring of fishers in Olympic National Park.
+1.3.2 Obtain funding to conduct the reintroduction and monitoring of fishers in Olympic National Park.

 Apply for grants to fund the reintroduction.
-The high costs of fisher reintroduction and monitoring will require collaborative partnerships among WDFW, National Park Service, U.S. Forest Service, U.S. Fish and Wildlife Service, tribes, WDNR, and interested nongovernmental organizations and citizens.
+The high costs of fisher reintroduction and monitoring will require collaborative partnerships among WDFW, National Park Service, U.S. Forest Service, U.S. Fish and Wildlife Service, tribes, WDNR, and interested non-governmental organizations and citizens.
 Look for opportunities to cost-share and to use citizen science participation in the project.

-1.3.2.
-Use the implementation plan to conduct releases in Olympic National Park.
+1.3.3 Conduct releases in Olympic National Park based on protocols established in the implementation plan.

 Obtain fishers from British Columbia, if possible, or from Alberta.
 Transport and release fishers at selected areas within the park.
-Work with Olympic National Park and the Olympic National Forest to keep the public informed on the progress of the recovery effort and status of released fishers.
+Work with Olympic National Park and the Olympic National Forest to keep the public informed on the progress of the releases and status of released fishers.

-1.3.3.
-Conduct post-release monitoring of fishers to evaluate the progress and success of the reintroductions.
+1.3.4 Conduct post-release monitoring of fishers to evaluate progress and success of reintroductions.